Canterbury Community Safety Partnership action plan

 • Offer bystander training

-• Run targeted night-time operations
+• Run targeted night-time operations, including a drugs campaign

 • Run night-time economy Safety Hubs